syntaxseed/templateseed/docs/contributing.md

 I welcome anyone who wants to submit bug reports or pull requests for this project.
 Please submit a feature request to discuss before you put a lot of work into anything extensive.

+## Donations

-Users can also contribute a small financial donation if you appreciate TemplateSeed here: https://syntaxseed.com/about/donate/.
+Users can also contribute a small financial donation if you appreciate TemplateSeed here: https://syntaxseed.com/about/donate/ ❤️

 ## Contribution Ideas